neurodata/treeple/DEVELOPING.md

 Note at this stage, you will be unable to run Python commands directly.
 For example, ``pytest ./sktree`` will not work.

 However, after installing and building the project from source using meson, you can leverage editable installs to make testing code changes much faster.
+For more information on meson-python's progress supporting editable installs in a better fashion, see https://meson-python.readthedocs.io/en/latest/how-to-guides/editable-installs.html.

     pip install --no-build-isolation --editable .

-This will now link the meson build to your Python runtime.
+**Note: editable installs for scikit-tree REQUIRE you to have built the project using meson already.** This will now link the meson build to your Python runtime.
 Now if you run

     pytest ./sktree